uea-teaching/computer-vision-2022/lectures/features-descriptors.md

 ::: notes
 I might want to find where an image was taken with respect to another image.
 Here we have two different images - I want to compute, where was the camera?

-Now I need to find a certain number or correspondences between the two images - points I can recognise in both images.
+Now I need to find a certain number or correspondences between the two images, points I can recognise in both images.

 Now I want to discuss how to **describe** these points in a way that similar points will be able to be matched.
 :::

 ## Keypoint and Descriptor {data-auto-animate="true"}